 top of page

 Have you reached a genealogy plateau?
-Meaning, have you reached the pinnacle of using MyHeritage, FamilySearch, Ancestry, and Findmypast, but you feel like you can't find anything else?
+This means that you have reached the pinnacle of using MyHeritage, FamilySearch, Ancestry, and Findmypast, but you feel like you can't find anything else.

 I asked several colleagues to share their favorite, little-known genealogy websites for finding family history gold mines.
 So here's a list of websites in no particular order.

-Why Google is not a little-known website, what you search for might need to change to find hidden gems.
+Why is Google a little-known website?
+What you search for might need to change to find hidden gems.

 "If I'm researching in a new place, I "Google" local historical societies, genealogy societies, and libraries to see what possible databases might be available through their site," says Ellen Thompson-Jennings, the Family History Hound.

-We've covered a lot of services for Google.
+We've covered a lot of Google services.
 Check out these articles:

 State Archives